Scott Twp. woman charged with cutting officer's hands

 Kosch responded to her home about 3 a.m. because an open line to 911 indicated a domestic disturbance was taking place.
 The dispatcher could hear a woman on the line yelling for help.

-Kosch requested an ambulance and Wolfe took off running through several yards while screaming.
+Kosch requested an ambulance, and Wolfe fled through several yards while screaming.
 Kosch caught up to her and tried to put her in handcuffs for safety, according to police.

-She fought back and removed a razor blade hidden beneath her cell phone and began to stab at Kosch's hands, police charged.
+She fought back and removed a razor blade hidden beneath her cellphone, stabbing at Kosch's hands, police charged.

 With help from emergency medical service personnel, Kosch got her into custody.
-Wolfe went to Geisinger Community Hospital for a mental health evaluation, according to police.
+Wolfe was taken to Geisinger Community Medical Center for a mental health evaluation, according to police.